RomanStadlhuber/gpr_loc/gpr_misc/README.md

 **NOTE**: the exported model parameters will be named after the column names of the labels dataframe. _However_, since ros topics include the `"/"` characters in their names, which is illegal in files, it is replaced with `"--"` (and correspondlingy undone when reloading the models). **Do not modify the filenames of the exported models parameters**.
 Future versions might include and make use of metadata to migitate this issue.

+#### Generate a sparse GP

+Add the `--sparsity` flag with a value greater than zero and less than one.

 ### Reloading exported Models

 The `--models` flag can be used to pass the directory that contains the pre-trained models (such as those exported in the example above).
 If models are provided, the regression utlity will skip creating and optimizing models and load the existing ones instead.